GISDev01/security-ssid-abi/README.md

 See requirements.txt for python modules and versions required.

-iSniff GPS was developed on a Ubuntu 12.04 (32-bit) VM with Python 2.7.3, Django 1.5.4 and Scapy 2.2.0-dev.
+This repo was originally developed on a Ubuntu 12.04 (32-bit) VM with Python 2.7.3, Django 1.5.4 and Scapy 2.2.0-dev.
 The web interface code has been updated and tested with Django 1.7.1 running on Mac OS X Yosemite with Python 2.7.8.

+Conversion to Python 3 is planned.

-Network sniffing has not been tested on Mac OS X.
+Network sniffing has been tested on MacOS Sierra 10.12.3, Windows 10, Ubuntu 16.04, and Raspian (RasPi 3).

 Credits
 -------

-Written by @hubert3 / hubert(at)pentest.com.
+This repo was originally written by @hubert3 / hubert(at)pentest.com.
 Presented at Blackhat USA July 2012, code published on Github 2012-08-31.

 The implementation of wloc.py is based on work by François-Xavier Aguessy and Côme Demoustier [[2]][paper].